craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 As an action, a creature under this effect may attempt to free themselves, and end the effect, by succeeding on a Strength Saving Throw of DC 13.

-If this weapon is vulnerable to slashing damage, has an AC of 12, and a Vitality of 15.
+This weapon is vulnerable to slashing damage, has an AC of 12, and a Vitality of 15.
 It can endure no Wounds.

 #### Kurasi-Gama
 This weapon is designed with the intention that it could be used at close or medium range.